tclv/SBD-Lab2/doc/manual.md

 The advantage of this is that we can quickly try our program against different segment indices.
 This determines whether we will download the files from AWS, or use the local files, and how many segments we will analyze (i.e. the number of segment URIs in the input segment index).

 A complete version of this program can be found on the [lab’s GitHub](https://github.com/Tclv/SBD-Lab2/blob/master/phone_number_analysis.py) repository.
 Play around with the script, and reading the data.
-How many phone numbers can you find in the four sample files.
+How many phone numbers can you find in the four sample files?
 Try and estimate how many there will be in the complete data set based on this.

 Using AWS
 =========